Muosvr/cryptozombie/Solidity_web3js_notes.md

 ```

 ## require
-A check can be placed on a function to check if criteria have been met before it runs, such as a payment has been made.
+A check can be placed on a function to make sure if criteria have been met before it runs, such as a payment has been made.
 ```solidity
 function approveTransfer(address accountHolder, uint tokenIndex) external {
 require(accountHolder == msg.sender);